syeeun/jointmono/README.md

 * Directory 'functions' includes R functions to apply the proposed analysis
 * Directory 'sample' includes R commands for a sample run (see main.R)
-* Directory 'windpowerdata' includes wind power data and setup code for application.
+* Directory 'windpowerdata' includes wind power data and setup commands for application.